saadl27/PuckoPolis/README.md

 >   - 💡 Hint: what is the hypothesis made when calculating the DFT and therefore the FFT ?
 >   - 💡 Hint: what is the difference between the signal f = 4.5 Hz and f = 4.7 Hz ?
 >   - You can resize the window if you can't obtain these values with the sliders

+>- The transform computed by the algorithm is of the form F(f) = delta(f - f0) + delta(f + f0), f0 being 150 Hz in our case.
+The positions of the peaks are therefore at f - f0 and f + f0.

 ## Code inside the e-puck2
 - Now you are going to see in more details the code used to compute the FFT in the e-puck2.